-Fine example of Gerard De Jode's map of Eastern Asia, published in 1593, Engraved by Joannes and Lucas van Deutecum, who's signature is in the lower left part.
+Fine old color example of Gerard De Jode's map of Eastern Asia, published in 1593, Engraved by Joannes and Lucas van Deutecum, who's signature is in the lower left part.

 De Jode's map is drawn directly from the first (northern) two sheets of Giacomo Gastaldi's rare 4-sheet wall map of Southeast Asia, China and India, perhaps the single most influential map of the region published in the 16th Century.
 The map extends from China and the Philippines to India and Mongolia.

 Gastaldi's map of Southeast Asia has a remarkable history.
 The map begins with the publication of a single section in 1559, which was intended as a separate map.
 Additional sections were added in 1561, creating the portion of the existing map which extends south to the Equator.
 In 1565, two additional sections were added, in order to show all of Indonesia and neighboring islands as far south as Java Minor.